Jihane Almira Chedid: Puteri Indonesia 2020

 After qualifying the provincial title of Puteri Indonesia Central Java 2020, Chedid represented the province of Central Java in the national beauty contest, Puteri Indonesia 2020, which was held on March 6, 2020.

-Chedid holding the Flag of Indonesia, arriving at Warsaw Chopin Airport ready to compete in Miss Supranational 2021 beauty pageant.

-She was successfully crowned as the winner of Puteri Indonesia Pariwisata 2020 (Miss Supranational Indonesia 2020) by the predecessor of Puteri Indonesia Pariwisata 2019 and Miss Supranational 2019 second runner-up Jesica Fitriana Martasari of West Java. and won "Best Evening Gown" and "1st Runner-up Miss Talent" special awards.
+She was crowned as the winner of Puteri Indonesia Pariwisata 2020 (Miss Supranational Indonesia 2020) by the predecessor of Puteri Indonesia Pariwisata 2019 and Miss Supranational 2019 second runner-up Jesica Fitriana Martasari of West Java. and won "Best Evening Gown" and "1st Runner-up Miss Talent" special awards.
 The final coronation night was graced by the reigning Miss Supranational 2019, Anntonia Porsild and Miss Supranational 2017, Jenny Kim as the guest star.

 During final statement-speech session, Chedid successfully raised her charity foundation called #ActYourThoughts movement, which a Women's empowerment platform across the islands of Indonesia that provide orphanage-elderly care and free healthcare programs.
 Chedid said:

-Chedid (center) in front of the Palace of Culture and Science building, together with Minister of Foreign Affairs of the Republic of Indonesia (MoFA), The Chairman of Indonesian Embassy in Warsaw and Presidential Advisory Council member, welcoming her as she ready to compete for Miss Supranational 2021 in Małopolska.